Employee training and development is a significant activity in corporate settings.

 Similarly, the tool lets you assign courses to learners in bulk through its virtual classroom.
 As soon as you assign a course to a group, all the learners in that group will be invited to take the course.

-Once the course assignment is taken care of, you can start tracking progress in real-time.
+After assigning the courses, you can start tracking progress in real-time.
 You can view course participation, pending and completed courses, engagement levels, scores, and more.

 Want to find out how to administer training to a large group?
 This video guide will help you: